Style guides are created to ensure what’s published sounds like it’s coming from the same place. That works on a personal level, too.

 Writing says something about your topic, but it also says something about you.
 What would you like to project?
 Sincerity?
 Humor?
 A casual, laid-back style?
 A confident, authoritative tone?

 A personal style guide can help lay the foundation for your writing.
+And because they are personal, I can’t tell you what the perfect style guide looks like, but I can share how I approached mine.

 Excerpt from my style guide